rust-lang/book/src/ch15-06-reference-cycles.md

 <span class="caption">Listing 15-28: A `leaf` node with a weak reference to its
 parent node `branch`</span>

-Creating the `leaf` node looks similar to how creating the `leaf` node looked in Listing 15-27 with the exception of the `parent` field: `leaf` starts out without a parent, so we create a new, empty `Weak<Node>` reference instance.
+Creating the `leaf` node looks similar to Listing 15-27 with the exception of the `parent` field: `leaf` starts out without a parent, so we create a new, empty `Weak<Node>` reference instance.

 At this point, when we try to get a reference to the parent of `leaf` by using the `upgrade` method, we get a `None` value.
 We see this in the output from the